micro/network/README.md

 The micro network is an **open network for micro services**.

-The network is still in early development.
-This document serves as a starting point for the design.
+*Note: The network is still in early development.
+This document serves as a starting point for the design.*

 ## Overview